 Enabling or disabling Django support

-Django support can be turned on or off by selecting/clearing the checkbox Enable Django support in the Django page.
+Django support for a Python project can be turned on or off by selecting/clearing the checkbox Enable Django support in the Django page.

 To enable Django support, follow these steps:

-Open the project Settings/Preferences dialog (Ctrl+Alt+S) and navigate to the page.
+Open the project Settings dialog (Control+Alt+S) and navigate to the page.

 Make sure that the checkbox Enable Django support is selected.